 Board and batten siding has its roots in Norway and Sweden, where it was originally used to protect the exterior of log buildings.
-The siding became a popular siding on homes and barns in the Western United States during the mid to late 1800s.
+In the United States, the siding became popular on homes and barns in the West during the mid to late 1800s.

-Today, board and batten siding has regained popularity, especially with the rise of modern rustic architecture styles in the United States.
+Today, board and batten siding has regained popularity in the United States do it part to the rise of modern rustic, barn-modern architecture.

-Board and batten siding is fairly simple siding system of gapped wide vertical siding boards with narrow overlying vertical battens to cover the gaps.
+So, what exactly is board and batten siding?
+Board and batten is a fairly simple exterior siding system of gapped wide vertical siding boards with narrow overlying vertical battens to cover the gaps.
 The technique is time-tested, durable, easy to repair and allows for the natural expansion and contraction of the siding material.

 While traditional board and batten siding uses wide boards and overlying narrow battens, there are multiple variations of the conventional narrow over wide technique.
 Reverse board and batten or batten and board, for example, installs wide boards over narrow battens.
 Board and board alternates overlapping wide boards with no battens.

-- Install overlying battens (typically 2″ to 4″) – these cover the gaps between the boards and hold the edges of the boards down.
+- Install overlying battens (typically 2″ to 4″) – battens cover the gaps between the boards and hold the edges of the boards down.

 The Nitty Gritty of Board and Batten Siding

-When installing board and batten siding, or any vertical siding, you will have to deal with the challenge of fastening vertical boards to a vertical stud wall.
+Installing board and batten siding, or any style of vertical siding, presents the challenges of fastening vertical siding boards to vertically framed stud walls.

-Boards installed up and down (vertically) do not regularly intersect stud framing members like horizontally laid boards do.
-Traditionally, this problem was addressed by adding horizontal framing pieces (blocking) between the vertical studs.
+Boards installed up and down (vertically) do not regularly intersect stud framing members like horizontally installed boards do.
+This issue was traditionally solved by adding horizontal framing pieces between studs called blocking.